MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 <a name="Succeeded"> </a>

-## Verify that activation for Office 365 ProPlus succeeded
+## Verify that activation for Microsoft 365 Apps succeeded

 On the shared computer, after you open any Office program, go to the following folder: